 - An “address” is a way of controlling (owning) an amount of crypto.
 Each address controls an amount of crypto.

 - New “coins” (amounts of crypto currency) are created on the ledger, often by a process called “mining”.
-The coins start off in an address controlled by the miner who created them, until the owner transfers them to other “addresses”.
+When a miner creates coins, they start off in an address controlled by the miner who created them, until the new owner transfers them to other “addresses”.

 - Behind the scenes, an address is acting like a lock (and there is a matching key).
-It locks down coins (or fractions of coins) for the specified amount of crypto.
-The owner of the address (someone with the key for that lock) can release it and transfer funds to other addresses.
+It locks down coins (or fractions of coins) representing a specified amount of crypto.
+The owner of the address (someone with the key for that lock) can release the lock and transfer the coins to other addresses.

 2. Addresses & Transactions